batden/elucidate/README.md

-# esteem
+# elucidate

-A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu.
+A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu Noble Numbat.

 Please take a look at the comments in the script before running it.